-With regard to accruals to the provision for risks on equity investments, it is pointed out that the losses for the year (EUR 5 thousand) of associates and joint ventures with an equity deficit were fully recognised as not being recoverable.
-The reason is that although there are no direct recapitalisation requirements, the Group intends in any case to ensure full respect of the obligations taken on by its investees.
+With regard to provisions for the equity investment risk fund, it is pointed out that the losses for the period (EUR 5 thousand) in associates and joint ventures with an equity deficit were fully recognised as not being recoverable.
+The reason is that although there are no direct recapitalisation requirements, the Group intends in any case to ensure full respect of its obligations in the investee companies.

-10. Financial income: EUR 100,041 thousand (EUR 84,079 thousand)
+10 Financial income: EUR 100,041 thousand (EUR 84,079 thousand)